Julian-Wollersberger/Pikmin2-TAS-Route/Readme.md

 Then run to the back egg and punch so that two eggs get hit.
 It's easiest to punch them while on still being on the upper part.

 Steering the eggs is very finnicy.
-It's like driving backwards in a car with two trailers.
 My technique is to pick a direction in the TAS Input window, advance by ~5 frames, make a savestate, advance further to see whether Olimar overshoots left or right of the egg,